+'''

-- 19:28:15 DR: new type = primary, secondary server name = solo_724
+19:28:15 DR: new type = primary, secondary server name = solo 724

 19:28:15 DR: Trying to connect to secondary server ...

 19:28:18 DR: Primary server connected

 19:28:18 DR: Receive error

 19:28:18 DR: Failure recovery error (2)

 19:28:19 DR: Turned off on primary server

 19:28:20 Checkpoint Completed: duration was 0 seconds.

 19:28:20 DR: Cannot connect to secondary server

 19:28:31 DR: Primary server connected

 19:28:31 DR: Receive error

-19:28:32 DR: Failure recovery error (2)

-19:28:32 DR: Failure recovery error (2)

-19:28:33 DR: Failure recovery error (2)
+19:28:31 DR: Failure recovery error (2)

-19:28:33 DR: Turned off on primary server
+19:28:32 DR: Turned off on primary server

+19:28:33 Checkpoint Completed: duration was 0 seconds.

 19:28:33 DR: Cannot connect to secondary server

-19:28:33 DR: Cannot connect to secondary server
+'''

-- 2. Perform a physical-only restore on the target computer.

-onbar -r -p

-If you performed a whole-system backup (onbar -b -w), you could optionally use onbar -r -w -p to restore the storage spaces only.
+- 2. Perform a physical-only restore on the target computer with the onbar -r -p command.
+If you performed a whole-system backup (onbar -b -w), you could optionally use onbar -r -w -p to restore the storage spaces only. - 3.
+Check the database server message log, ON-Bar activity log, and the storage-manager error log to see whether the restore was successful. - 4.
+To start HDR on the target database server, use the following command: onmode -d secondary primary_dbservername

-- 3. Check the database server message log, ON-Bar activity log, and the storage-manager error log to see whether the restore was successful. - To start HDR on the target database server, use the following command: onmode -d secondary primary_dbservername - 5.
-If the logical logs needed to synchronize the two database servers are still present on the source database server, the target server retrieves them from the source database server. - 6.
-While the database servers are synchronizing, the logical logs are transferred automatically from the source to the target server. - 7.
+If the logical logs needed to synchronize, the two database servers are still present on the source database server, the target server retrieves them from the source database server.

+While the database servers are synchronizing, the logical logs are transferred automatically from the source to the target server.

 If the logical logs are not on the source database server, you are prompted to restore the required logical logs.
-If the target database server requires a log number that no longer exists because it was overwritten, ON-Bar will need to retrieve that logical log from the backup.
+If the target database server requires a log number that no longer exists because it was overwritten, ON-Bar needs to retrieve that logical log from the backup.